fclaerho/urest/README.md

     2. The parameters `limit` and `offset` allow to control pagination.
     3. `fields` allow to select a subset of result columns.
     4. Raisable exceptions:
-       * `NotImplementedError` if a method or a part of it is not implemented
+       * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed
        * `ValidationError` on an invalid input
   * Method `create(body)`: